gh-andre/fmtlog/README.md

 even though they are left in the build configuration for visibility.

+This branch contains a fix that is cherry-picked from a single commit tagged `v2.1.2`.
+This is done to avoid taking more significant changes between `v2.1.1` and `v2.1.2`, in order to keep this branch better aligned with the level of changes expected from a patch fix.

 # fmtlog
 fmtlog is a performant asynchronous logging library using [fmt](https://github.com/fmtlib/fmt) library format.